careerbehaviorsengineering levelspromotion

 Stop Counting Years

-"I've been at this level for three years" isn't a promotion argument.
-"Here are the senior-level behaviors I've consistently demonstrated for six months" is.
+"I have been at this level for three years" is not a promotion argument.
+"Here are the senior-level behaviors I have consistently demonstrated for six months" is.

 Seek Behavioral Feedback

 When you ask for feedback, ask specifically: "What behaviors do you see me demonstrating consistently?
-What behaviors would you expect at [next level] that you're not seeing from me yet?"
+What behaviors would you expect at [next level] that you are not seeing from me yet?"

 Practice Deliberately

 Identify the behaviors expected at your target level.
-Then practice them intentionally.
+Then practice them intentionally — do not wait for the title.

 Document Your Behaviors